igakigongo/facebook-app/README.md

 ## FACEBOOK CLONE - RAILS

-The purpose of the project is to ensure that I can put into practice using Rails to create a simple clone of facebook while focusing on the following areas:
+The purpose of the project is to create a simple clone of Facebook while focusing on the following areas:

 * Associations In Rails
 * Security In Rails (OAuth)